bitterjug/elm-experiment/readme.md

   In the end didn't do this.
 All the work is done at Result level

-Passing effects up from nested model handlers is ghastly .
+Passing effects up from nested model handlers is ghastly.
 I must be missing something?

-- So we intercept the update at Result level and ask the Input if it's action is one that should cause the data to be saved (i.e. is it a latch).
+- [-] So we intercept the update at Result level and ask the Input if it's action is one that should cause the data to be saved (i.e. is it a latch).
 Do this via a function to hide the details of the Action type (After discussing some options at Relevant records)

+  Did do this fora bit, then spotted a better solution on line and implemented during the 0.17 rewrite: pass the information back from update (or a special variant of update which for the moment I call `update'`).
+This started out as a boolean which tells the client whether the update is the kind that might save data.
+Then I refactored that to return the client-level `Cmd Msg` to trigger.
+This sounds like it would break modularity because Result has to know about it's client's `Msg` type.
+But, it doesn't.
+The special version of update has following type:

+    update' : Cmd a -> Msg -> Model -> ( Model, Cmd a )
+    update' saveCmd msg model =
+        let
+            cmd' =
+                if msg == Latch then
+                    saveCmd
+                else
+                    Cmd.none
+        in
+            ( update msg model, cmd' )

+  And internally it invokes the normal update and then checks whether the state change ought to be followed by a save.
+The first parameter is the `saveCmd` to return if we ought to save.
+Its declared type is `Cmd a`; that type parameter a stands for the client's Msg type, so Input knows precisely nothing about it.
+And if it's not time to save, it returns `Cmd.none` which also has type `Cmd a`.

+  This is still a bit specific: it only makes sense if the appropriate handling for for the client is to generate a particular Msg.
+A more general version might look like this:

+    update' : a -> Msg -> Model -> ( Model,  Maybe a)
+    update' saving msg model =
+          ( update msg model,
+                if msg == Latch then
+                    Just saving
+                else
+                    Nothing )

+  Benefits:
+   - Removes the assumption that the returned value will be a command.
+   - Moves specification of the default value to the client.

+   - less confusing  because it doesn't resemble the classic Elm Architecture version of update which would return  `( model, Cmd Input.Msg)` --

+  The client code has to be a little different, and specify the default using our new favourite Maybe pattern:

+          UpdateName imsg ->
+              let
+                  ( name', cmd ) ) =
+                      Input.update' saveResult imsg model.name
+              in
+                  ( { model | name = name' }, cmd ?
+Cmd.none )

+  I was wary about using `Maybe.withDefault` for this, but with the `?` operator its quite terse and clear.

 - [ ] Don't save the model if there's no difference -- i.e. if we just press Enter don't bother doing a save.